George Stubbs, RA (Liverpool 1724 – London 1806)

-Probably painted for Thomas Foley, later Lord Foley; by descent in the family until Lord Foley sale, Wallrock 30th April - 1st May 1923, lot 340; bought Pawsey and Payne; with Knoedler, from whom bought by James de Rothschild who gave it to Anthony de Rothschild, 1926; by descent until Accepted in lieu of tax on the estate of Yvonne de Rothschild by HM Treasury and transferred to the National Trust in 2000
+Probably painted for Thomas Foley, later Lord Foley (1742 - 1793); by descent in the family until Lord Foley sale, Wallrock 30th April - 1st May 1923, lot 340; bought Pawsey and Payne; with Knoedler, from whom bought by James de Rothschild who gave it to Anthony de Rothschild, 1926, and thence by descent.

 Makers and roles